Is our housing market about to crash 2024?

 Such a general collapse would have meant, all around the world, wages not being paid, cash machines not operating, panic and civil upheaval.

-Like the RBS group, some of our banks were eventually bailed out, with unprecedented volumes of taxpayer money to restore confidence to the financial markets.
+Like the RBS group, some of our banks were eventually bailed out with unprecedented taxpayer money to restore confidence in the financial markets.

 The 1990’s Housing Market Crash

-The UK recession of 1991, in a nutshell, was due to high-interest rates, falling house prices and an overvalued exchange rate.
+In a nutshell, the UK recession of 1991 was due to high-interest rates, falling house prices and an overvalued exchange rate.

 Membership in the Exchange Rate Mechanism (EMR) from 1990 to 1992 was a fundamental factor in keeping interest rates much higher than was prudent.